UCSC-Treehouse/lib-prep-visualization/README.md

 }
 ```

+- `out_dir_name`: output sub-directory of the `processed/` directory where the processed data will be saved.
 - `compendia_id`: unique identifier matching a downloaded compendia.
 - `lib_prep_type`: library preparation type, either "polya" or "ribodepletion".
 - `seed`: Optional.
 Integer random seed for UMAP reproducibility.